Download the PHP package laragear/webauthn without Composer

 Yes, public keys are encrypted when saved into the database with your app key.

-Since public keys are encrypted with your app key, older public keys will become useless.
-To change that, create a console command that decrypts (with the old key) and re-encrypts the public_key column of the table where the authentication data is.
+Older Laravel versions will require re-encryption.
+You will have to manually create a console command that decrypts (with the old key) and re-encrypts (with the new key) the public_key column of the table where the authentication data is.

 No. You're free to create your own flow for recovery.